grassrootseconomics/docs.grassecon.org/docs/ops/local_stakeholders.md

 # Stakeholder Engagement Guide

-*for the Implementation of CICs in new communities*
+*for the Implementation of CAVs in new communities*

 ## Introduction